Monday, 17 July 2006

 We only went as far as the local park at the bridge before stopping for lunch, as we felt we needed to build ourselves up for the unwanted extra walk ahead.

 There were picnic tables on the green grass and we ate all our supplies – a tin of fish, salad, cheese and fresh bread.
-An English couple at another table offerred to give us a lift to Loches but we declined, with a pang.
+An English couple at another table offered to give us a lift to Loches but we declined, albeit with a pang of regret.

 Eventually we stopped sweating and moved on to the hotel to look at the menu (hideously expensive), then over the footbridge to the camping ground that we had stayed at last year, la Grande Tortue.